quicwg/base-drafts/draft-ietf-quic-transport.md

 responds to.

-These values assume that the Stateless Reset Token is the same length as the minimum expansion of the packet protection AEAD.
+These values assume that the Stateless Reset Token is the same length as the minimum expansion of the packet protection Authenticated Encryption with Associated Data (AEAD).
 Additional unpredictable bytes are necessary if the endpoint could have negotiated a packet protection scheme with a larger minimum expansion.

 An endpoint MUST NOT send a stateless reset that is three times or more larger than the packet it receives to avoid being used for amplification.